anothertechs/anothertechs/src/blogs/programming/python/numpy/numpy-array-reshape/index.md

 ---
-title: numpy.reshape() function for reshaping array in Python
+title: Reshaping Numpy Arrays- A Comprehensive Guide to Numpy Array Reshape
 date: 2022-08-31
 published: true
 category: programming
 author: Hatim
-description: In this article we will learn about python numpy reshape function (np.reshape).
-We will also look into different order to reshape arrays in numpy
+description: Learn how to reshape numpy arrays easily with our comprehensive guide on numpy array reshape.
+Our article covers all you need to know about numpy reshape, including examples and best practices.
 keywords: python,numpy,reshape,array,order,flatten,dimension
 thumbnail: ./numpy-reshape.jpg
 ---

-# Numpy Reshape
+# Reshaping Numpy Arrays: A Comprehensive Guide to Numpy Array ReshapeNumpy Reshape

 You might frequently want to reshape an existing array into an array with a different number of dimensions while working with Numpy arrays.
 This might be very helpful if you transform data in stages.